Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Available Transcription Training And Certifications

-An alternative way to obtain a transcription certification is via the American Association Of Electronic Reporters.
+An alternative way to obtain a transcription certification is via the American Association of Electronic Reporters.
 What about the legal transcriptionists?

-How To Become A Transcriptionist Online
+How To Become A Transcriptionist Online: The Complete Guide

 1) Choose A Transcription Type And Niche